Which of the following is considered a chemical disinfectant used in salon settings?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-Bleach is considered a chemical disinfectant widely used in salon settings because it is effective against a broad spectrum of pathogens, including bacteria, viruses, and fungi.
-It contains sodium hypochlorite, which acts as a strong oxidizing agent, making it particularly useful for sanitizing surfaces, tools, and equipment in environments where maintaining high hygiene standards is essential.
+Bleach is considered a chemical disinfectant used in salon settings because it contains sodium hypochlorite, a powerful agent effective against a wide range of pathogens, including bacteria, viruses, and fungi.
+This capability makes bleach a popular choice for sanitizing surfaces and tools in environments where maintaining a high standard of cleanliness is essential, such as salons and spas.

 Subscribe